sabbasabba29/week-9-e2e-testing-activity-template/Instructions.md

 To run the end-to-end tests, run the following command:
  - Run `npm run e2e`
 This should start a dev server, open an electron app, and display the calculator we have implemented using React.
 The browser should then close automatically.
+This will only be visible for a moment before the window closes.

 It should look something like this:
 ![e2e window](img/e2eWindow.png)